gomorpheus/morpheus-docs/release_notes/current.rst

 - Time period definitions within the specified dates are now honored in data calls to the Billing API
 - Removing an instance or VM from Morpheus no longer removes serverExternalID and serverInternalID values from /api/billing records
 - General improvements to Usage data
+- Fixed an issue where the list of floating or elastic IP addresses available was not being immediately updated on some clouds when provisioning an instance and selecting an external IP pool for the floating IP pool

 Role Permission Updates
 ^^^^^^^^^^^^^^^^^^^^^^^